Mag-h/XAI/README.md

 # XAI
-This repository presents my research works on **interpretable machine learning models** — models that are *transparent by construction*, rather than relying solely on post-hoc explanations.
+This repository presents my research work on **interpretable machine learning models** — models that are *transparent by construction*, rather than relying solely on post-hoc explanations.
 The goal is to bridge the gap between **state-of-the-art performance** and **human interpretability**, ensuring that models are not only accurate but also trustworthy and understandable.

 ## 🔍 Motivation